xmaxrayx/MaxWorkstation-configration/README.md

-# MaxWorkstation configration
+# MaxWorkstation configuration
- my personal configration for my PC/Laptop for windows system
+ my personal configuration for my PC/Laptop for windows system

+# Why this? do you have a workstaion

+No I use it because they word looks so awesome